-Health Secretary Jeremy Hunt announced in September that information from approved health apps will be included into personal health records in the UK, as reported by the BBC.
+Health Secretary Jeremy Hunt announced in September that information from approved health apps will be included in personal health records in the UK, as reported by the BBC.

 “We are going to make very big moves in the next 12 months into apps and wearables.

 “I wear a Fitbit, many people use apps.
-What is going to change with apps is the way that these apps link directly into our own medical records.
+What is going to change with apps is the way that these apps link directly to our own medical records.

 “We will also in the next 12 months be having a competition because we think we need better apps than the ones that are available in the market.